kartik7120/Discord_Clone/notes.md

 - Display them in the right column of the chat
 - When a socket leave the room send the remaining sockets connected to that room
 - A socket can only connect to one single room **ONLY**

+#### List of things to be done for removing friends

+- Add ability to remove friends
+- Add friends to the left column when selected
+- Add private messaging with friends